vanillaSlice/blog/content/post/seven-languages-in-seven-weeks.md

 new technology (not just a new language).
 Let's face it, as developers we are going to be learning a lot of shit throughout our careers so we better get used to it.

-There is also a follow-up to *Seven Languages* — [Seven More Languages in Seven Weeks](https://www.amazon.co.uk/Seven-More-Languages-Weeks-Shaping/dp/1941222153).
+There is a follow-up to *Seven Languages* —
+[Seven More Languages in Seven Weeks](https://www.amazon.co.uk/Seven-More-Languages-Weeks-Shaping/dp/1941222153).
 I've got no immediate plans to read this but I imagine it'll be as eminently readable as the original.
 I've also recently obtained a copy of